tajmone/pandoc-goodies/skylighting-css/built-in-styles/README.md

 7.  [`tango.css`](./tango.css)
 8.  [`zenburn.css`](./zenburn.css)

-The stylesheets were extracted from standalone HTML5 documents created with pandoc `v2.0.2`, using the `--highlight-style` option.
+The stylesheets were extracted from standalone HTML5 documents created with pandoc `v2.0.5`, using the `--highlight-style` option.
 A comment block with extra info was added at the beginning of each stylesheet.

 They are intended as a examples and quick reference when developing custom styles (see [License](#license) section below).

+> __NOTE__ — pandoc v2.0.4 introduced some breaking changes in the way code is highlighted in html output.
+(For more info, see [parent folder's `README`][parent README])

+[parent README]: ../README.md#breaking-changes "Go to parent folder's README file"

 ## Pandoc v1 Styles